 OBEP collects and uses personal data about its clients and other business contacts in order to manage its business and provide legal services.
 We are regulated by the Solicitors Regulation Authority and we also use personal data to comply with our regulatory (and other legal) requirements.

 We use other providers to help us with our email and accounting systems.
 Your data may therefore be held on these providers’ systems.
-As at the date of this notice, OBEP and its providers mainly hold data within the UK, but OBEP’s accounting system provider also has an encrypted back-up outside the European Union.
+As at the date of this notice, OBEP and its providers mainly hold data within the UK, but OBEP’s accounting system provider also has an encrypted back-up outside the UK and the European Union.